Updated May 3, 2023

 Shop fabric and craft stores

 But stay focused.
 Remember your mission – Color Inspiration.
-Find fabrics which contain the colors you love.
+Find fabrics that contain the colors you love.
 Do not be distracted by the patterns.
-The goal is finding your ideal colors.
+The goal is to find your ideal colors.

 Let Nature be your Color Palette